This post contains affiliate links.

 But if you’re looking for some of the best coffee shops in Condesa, for work or just relaxation, this guide will point you in the right direction.
 Cheers!

 Ready to explore Roma, Condesa, and the rest of Mexico City?
-Book your stay in the popular Hotel Condesa DF, browse furnished apartments and unique stays on Airbnb, or explore the top-rated hotels on Booking.com to ensure a perfect night, weekend, or long-term stay in the trendy neighborhoods.
+Book your stay in the popular Hotel Condesa DF, browse unique stays on Airbnb, or explore the top-rated hotels on Booking.com to ensure a perfect night, weekend, or long-term stay in the trendy neighborhoods.

 This article is part of the Mexico City Gluttony Guide.
 Read the rest below: